yogat3ch/writing/Dynamic Direct Democracy.md

 In order to provide full transparency to users, every person that opts to act as a **representative** will have all of their **intro questionnaire** answers, their entire **voting history**, and their **legislative proposals**, **amendments**, and **active legislation** made public and searchable.
 This will allow users to continuously determine the representatives most aligned with their interests.

+#### Default Representative
+During the transition to this system, existing representatives will have accounts in the system, and they will be the default "representative" for all the incoming users in their domain.

 # Security